Fall Lawn Care Secrets for Strong, Winter-Ready Grass

 17. Reinforce Lawn Edges With Borders

-Add borders to your lawn in the fall to help prevent grass encroaching on walkways or flower beds.
+Add borders to your lawn in the fall to help prevent grass from encroaching on walkways or flower beds.
 Edging keeps your lawn neat while creating clear boundaries for planting areas.
-You can also use plastic edging to enhance curb appeal and make mowing easier.
+You can also use plastic edging to enhance curb appeal and simplify mowing.

 Pro Tip